Sysnomid/sysnomid.com/posts/answer.md

 ## Plot

-"Answer" is a 1948 short story by American Sci-Fi author Frederic Brown.
+"Answer" is a 1948 short story by American Sci-Fi author Fredric Brown.
 It focuses on two characters, Dwan Ev and Dwar Reyn, as they are about to activate a supercomputer that will connect all civilization.

 > "all of the monster computing machines of all the populated planets in the universe -- ninety-six billion planets -- into the supercircuit that would connect them all into one supercalculator".